Skip to main content

 Dog-Friendly Cottages for Holidays With Your Dog

-‘Dog-friendly’ or ‘Pet-Friendly’ are terms thrown around a lot in the holiday cottage world.
-But like most labels, different levels of “dog-friendliness” abound.
-In this blog, we’re going to explore how a holiday cottage owner will cater to your pet’s needs to justify its claim as a true dog-friendly holiday cottage properly.
+‘Dog-friendly’ or ‘Pet-Friendly’ are terms often used in the holiday cottage world to indicate a property that allows pets and people to stay.
+But, like most labels, different levels of “dog-friendliness” abound.
+In this blog, we will explore how a holiday cottage owner will cater to your pet’s needs to justify its claim as a true dog-friendly holiday cottage adequately.
 And we’ll also highlight the practical actions they might take to save you a lot of time, effort, and potentially money!

-In an ideal world, there would be two categories’ Pets Accepted’ and ‘Pets Welcome’.
+In an ideal world, there should be two categories:’ Pets Accepted’ and ‘Pets Welcome’ The former implies that canine guests are merely permitted.
+The latter implies that the property has ‘pet-friendly facilities to make life easier for both the pets and their owners.
+That way, guests know what to expect.
 At My Favourite Holiday Cottages, we urge people to differentiate between the two!
-But in the real world, they are used interchangeably, with one sounding more appealing than the other!
-The question is, what makes a self-catering cottage truly ‘Pet Friendly’?
+But in the real world, they are used interchangeably, with one sounding more appealing The question is, what makes a self-catering cottage truly ‘Pet Friendly’?

-In using the term ‘pets’, owners for the most part, actually mean ‘dogs’.
-However, pets also refer to a host of other household pets, such as cats, guinea pigs and even, in one case this year, a large boa constrictor.
-It’s always worth checking with the owner before assuming that your pet hamster or tortoise is welcome.
+In using the term ‘pets’, owners, for the most part, actually mean ‘dogs’.
+Therefore, if you want to bring your pet cat, hamster, or budgie, check it out first!
+However, pets also refer to a host of other household pets, such as cats, guinea pigs and even (in one case) a boa constrictor.
+Another thing to ask the owner - unless they have had the foresight to include that information in their own information (let’s call it a ‘doggy-festo).
 However, we’ll talk about dogs in this article.

-One (of the many) advantage of using a site like My Favourite Holiday Cottages is that, in addition to having a complete section for pet-friendly cottages in the UK, you can speak directly to a holiday cottage’s owner to check which facilities they can provide for your dog.
+One (and there are many) advantage of using a site like My Favourite Holiday Cottages is that, in addition to having a complete section of pet-friendly cottages in the UK, you can speak directly to a holiday cottage’s owner or manager to check which facilities they can provide for your dog.
 If nothing else, this can save you a lot of packing space in the car.
 I should know - I once travelled to Kent and back with my knees wedged in a dog basket like some vertical itchy toboggan.
-Becoming truly pet friendly is something that a lot of owners are beginning to strive for.
+Becoming truly pet-friendly is something that a lot of owners are beginning to strive for.
 Here are some considerations you might find in a cottage that lives up to its name of welcoming pets.

 How many dogs will a cottage welcome?